Web Analytics

 How to Maintain Patio Heaters

 Regular maintenance of your patio heater ensures optimal performance and longevity.
-Start by cleaning the exterior with a damp cloth and mild soap, removing dust and debris.
-Check gas connections for leaks using soapy water and inspect the burner for clogs or damage.
+Start by cleaning the exterior with a damp cloth and mild soap.
+Check gas connections for leaks using soapy water, looking for bubbles that indicate problems.
+Clean the burner regularly to remove debris and ensure proper airflow.